 Grow a pre-launch user base

 For many startups, MVP software development is the best go-to-market strategy.
 Investors want to see sales, not just an idea-only startup.
-Chances of raising funding with a working MVP are much higher than with a pitch deck lacking a user growth rate, MRR, and other field-tested product metrics.
+A working MVP, showcasing user growth and tangible metrics like Monthly Recurring Revenue (MRR), significantly improves funding prospects than a mere pitch deck.
 The terms are also better.

 How to approach MVP software development